influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withEnv(env)
 ```

-Environment variables which should be applied to the container.
+"Environment variables which should be applied to the container."

 ### fn spec.cruiseControl.template.cruiseControlContainer.withEnvMixin